 For many parents storing a credit card in the app store is a matter of purchasing convenience.
 However, you could find your children purchasing apps and games with your card without your approval.
 Instead, turn off in-app purchases in the device settings.
 This way your kids will have to ask you for permission and help downloading new apps.

 Require a PIN

 So-called “free-mium” games allow kids to start playing for free.
 Then payment is required to advance to the next level or buy more virtual candy, cars, etc. If you do save your card in the app, add a secret, secure PIN.
-This way you control when and if the app is upgraded.
+This way you control when and if the game is upgraded.

 Look for kid-safe browsers

 Some browsers are made specifically for kids.
 In such a big online world, it can be difficult for kids to know what sites should be off-limits.
 Kid-safe browsers can filter out inappropriate sites, malware and more.
 It could also give you a greater level of comfort that your children aren’t seeing adult content.

 Keep tabs on kids and devices

 Set limits on the amount of time your children spend on the device alone.
 Have them show you how the games they’re playing work and what any paid upgrades will mean to the game as a whole.
 Also, use offline time to talk more about the games your children are playing and why.